 Both the private and public sector can be leveraged to facilitate skills enhancement of managers.
 In the private sector, venture capitalists, accelerators, innovation hubs and startup incubators offer not only resources but also specialized and often intensive strategic support for growth-focused SMEs and scale-up firms.
 While ranging in the degree of support provided, these programmes can facilitate the sustained growth of HGFs and other high-potential enterprises.
 The public sector, on the other hand, can provide more broad-based support for businesses at different points of the size distribution.
-The Small Enterprise Development Agency (SEDA) in South Africa is the entity tasked with offering a wide range of services to SMEs, including assistance with business diagnostics and skills enhancement.
-These services can be further highlighted to expand their reach to more business owners and managers.
+The Small Enterprise Development Agency (SEDA) in South Africa is the entity tasked with offering a wide range of services can be further highlighted to expand their reach to more business owners and managers.
 Furthermore, government support in the form of the venture capital tax incentive also encourages increased support of firm growth by the private sector.